Kardelio/LangDrop/README.md

 The player must try to decide if the falling word is an accurate translation of the above static word before the word hits the bottom of the screen!

-The player will have X amount of lives and will lose one on an incorrect answer or if the falling word hits the deck before an answer is submitted!
+The player will have 3 lives and will lose one on an incorrect answer or if the falling word hits the deck before an answer is submitted!

 <div>